gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 This issue is addressed in the subsequent examples of the presentation.

-## Creation of polyglot files with single-file
+## Creation of Polyglot Files with single-file

 Install [`single-file-cli`](https://www.npmjs.com/package/single-file-cli) from NPM and run `single-file` as shown below.